Louis-Tarvin/NES-Emulator/README.md

 # NES Emulator

 A Nintendo Entertainment System emulator written in C++.
-This has only been tested on Linux, but should be cross-platform.
+This has only been tested on Linux but should be cross-platform.

 ---